Caleb-Ellefson/GrowByte/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Growbyte is a scalable IoT platform for soil monitoring devices.
 Devices dynamically connect to Wi-Fi, securely authenticate with the backend, and start streaming data with minimal setup.
+Checkout the demo <a href=""> here. </a>

 <br />